ehloonion/onionmx/README.md

 ## Does it work?

-Yes.
-We've been doing this for over a year, and it works dandy.
+Yes!
+There are many organizations that are delivering mail over onions for over 5 years now.
+It works dandy.
 We would like to do this with more of the internet.

 ## What does it look like?